moeez-tariq/FTP-Application/README.md

 ## FTP Commands

-- **USER username:** Identifies the user trying to login to the FTP server.
+1. **USER username:** Identifies the user trying to login to the FTP server.
 Used for authentication.

-- **PASS password:** Authenticates the user with the provided password.
+2. **PASS password:** Authenticates the user with the provided password.

-- **STOR filename:** Uploads a local file named filename from the current client directory to the current server directory.
+3. **STOR filename:** Uploads a local file named filename from the current client directory to the current server directory.

 - **RETR filename:** Downloads a file named filename from the current server directory to the current client directory.

 - **LIST:** Lists all files under the current server directory.

+- **!LIST:** Lists all files under the current client directory.

 - **CWD foldername:** Changes the current server directory.

+- **!CWD foldername:** Changes the current client directory.

 - **PWD:** Displays the current server directory.

+- **!PWD:** Displays the current client directory.

 - **QUIT:** Quits the FTP session and closes the control TCP connection.